akerlytics/akerlytics.github.io/_petitions/en/uk/petitions_uk.md

 <br><br>
 The entire structure will be financed by a new funding stream that is separate from WHO funding and an additional requirement on taxpayers over current national commitments.
 Article 20(2) states that the funding will also include an endowment of
 <br><br>
-“voluntary…participate from all relevant sectors that benefit from international work to strengthen pandemic prevention, preparedness and response;
+“voluntary…contribute from all relevant sectors that benefit from international work to strengthen pandemic prevention, preparedness and response;
 and…donations from philanthropic organizations”.
 <br><br>
 I wonder who those organisations referred to in article 20(2)(b) might be; perhaps someone who made a lot of money out of mRNA vaccination.